-Trees and vegetation on the Northern Beaches, even those on private land, are protected by your area’s Local Environmental Plan.
+Trees and vegetation on the Northern Beaches, even those on private land, are protected under the State Environmental Planning Policy(Vegetation in Non-Rural Areas) 2017 (Vegetation SEPP).
+The Vegetation SEPP regulates proposed tree and vegetation removal that is not associated with a development application but still requires a permit from Council.
 However, there’s quite a lot you can do legally if you want to carry out tree work on your own property.

 What you can do without Council Permit